 Luckily, it’s not quite as confusing as it first appears.
 In reality, most of the filters aren’t that important.
 Below we take a closer look at the filters that actually matter for landscape photographers.

 Neutral Density Filters

-These are darkened filters which reduces the amount of light reaching the sensor in a given amount of time, meaning you need to lengthen the shutter speed in order to get a correctly exposed image.
+Neutral Density filters, also known as ND Filters, are arguably the most important for landscape photographers.
+These are darkened filters that reduce the amount of light passing through the lens.
+Less light reaching the sensor means that you need to lengthen the shutter speed in order to get a correctly exposed image.

 Confused?
 Read this article for a more in-depth explanation of how Neutral Density Filters work.

 A Graduated Neutral Density filter is similar to regular Neutral Density filters but its purpose is to darken only parts of the image.
 This is something landscape photographers do in order to balance the exposure.

 While the dynamic range of modern cameras are drastically improving, it’s not uncommon to encounter scenarios where the contrast between sky and land is too great to capture in one shot.

 These filters are not ideal as circular filters as you’re not able to adjust where the transition from darkened to transparent is.
 In other words, it’s far more limiting than what it is as a square filter.
 Graduated Neutral Density filters, also known as GNDs, come in various shapes and sizes.
 The most notable differences is how hard the transition is and how dark the darkened areas are.

 The third, and final, filter that landscape photographers should have in their backpack is the Circular Polarizer.
 This is a filter mainly used to increase contrast and to remove unwanted glare or reflections from shiny surfaces.

 As the name indicates, the Circular Polarizer needs to be in a circular system.
 However, most filter holders have an integrated part for this filter too, allowing you to use it along with square filters.